junxit/us-congress-bills-116/metadata.md

 - 2020-01-27 — Mr. McAdams moved to suspend the rules and pass the bill, as amended.
 - 2020-01-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 8 (Roll no. 24). (text: CR H549)
 - 2020-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 8 (Roll no. 24).(text: CR H549)
+- 2020-01-28 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.